Prometheusze/image-processor/README.md

-# image-processor
+# Image Processor

-A image processing project built with Python, NumPy, PIL and Matplotlib.
-It explores fundamental image manipulation techniques including image analysis, grayscale conversion, brightness and contrast adjustment, cropping and horizontal and vertical flipping, with visual comparisons of processed results.
+A beginner-friendly image processing project built with Python, NumPy, PIL, and Matplotlib.
+This project explores fundamental image manipulation techniques by performing transformations directly on image arrays.